MonashDataFluency/r-intro-2/docs/plotting.md

 We already saw some of R's built in plotting facilities with the function `plot`.
 A more recent and much more powerful plotting library is `ggplot2`. `ggplot2` is another mini-language within R, a language for creating plots.
-It implements ideas from a book called ["The Grammar of Graphics" [url https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448]].
+It implements ideas from a book called ["The Grammar of Graphics"](url https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
 The syntax can be a little strange, but there are plenty of examples in the [online documentation](http://ggplot2.tidyverse.org/reference/).

 `ggplot2` is part of the Tidyverse, so loadinging the `tidyverse` package will load `ggplot2`.